-- O investment to keep some of the existing RES-Facilities, mostly biomass and biogas facilities, in operation (once their support/promotion period ends), provided their operation is more effective than building a new RES-Facility; - O investment in research and development in the area of energy storage; - O investment in the hybridisation of energy systems; - O investment in the decentralisation of energy production; - O investment in the development of alternative green fuels; - O investment in the research and development of heating and cooling systems using RES-Energy; - O investment in lowering energy consumption by implementing energy efficient technologies; - O investment in green transportation (infrastructure, research and development); - O investment in strengthening the distribution grid in order to connect more low-voltage facilities; - O investment in research into the efficiency of RES-Facilities; and - O investment in research and development into facilities that utilise geothermal energy.
+0 investment to keep some of the existing RES-Facilities, mostly biomass and biogas facilities, in operation (once their support/promotion period ends), provided their operation is more effective than building a new RES-Facility; 0 investment in research and development in the area of energy storage; \circ investment in the hybridisation of energy systems; 0 investment in the decentralisation of energy production; \circ investment in the development of alternative green fuels; 0 investment in the research and development of heating and cooling systems using RES-Energy; 0 investment in lowering energy consumption by implementing energy efficient technologies; 0 investment in green transportation (infrastructure, research and development); \circ investment in strengthening the distribution grid in order to connect more lowvoltage facilities; 0 investment in research into the efficiency of RES-Facilities; and energy.

-3. Executive Summary-RES Market Status and Development of RES Facilities
+3. Executive Summary-RES Market Status and Development of RES Facilities investment in research and development into facilities that utilise geothermal